orbkit/orbkit/doc/nongridbased/analytical.rst

 ..
 Partial Charges
    ---------------

-   orbkit is capable of computing partial charges analytically using Mulliken and Löwdin population analysis.
+   ORBKIT is capable of computing partial charges analytically using Mulliken and Löwdin population analysis.